Starmer increases university tuition fees for first time in eight years

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-University tuition fees will increase for the first time in eight years, The Independent understands, as part of a major overhaul of the higher education system.
+University tuition fees will increase in England for the first time in eight years as part of a major overhaul of the higher education system, education secretary Bridget Phillipson has announced.

+The announcement appears to set Labour on course for a clash with one of their biggest voter bases, students.
+It follows other groups losing out with 10 million pensioners hit by the removal of the winter fuel payment and wages being hit by the hike in national insurance.

-Fees, which have been frozen at £9,250 since 2017, are expected to rise in line with the Retail Price Index inflation from September 2025.
+Tuition fees have been frozen at £9,250 since 2017 but will now rise in line with the Retail Price Index inflation from September 2025.
 Matching them to the current rate of inflation at 2.7 per cent would mean they increase to around £9,500.

+In her announcement, Ms Phillipson said that the changes represented “a new relationship with universities” and warned that the sector will need to make changes as part of the package.

+“We are determined to maintain the sustainability of our university sector not just for now but for years ahead,” she said.

+Concerns over university finances have been compounded by a drop in the number of international students, who were propping up the sector.

+Home Office figures from 2024 showed 16 per cent fewer visa applications were made between July and September than in the same period in 2023.

-Bridget Phillipson is expected to confirm the change on Monday afternoon with an announcement on “higher education reform” in the House of Commons.
+Bridget Phillipson confirmed the fee rise on Monday afternoon with an announcement on “higher education reform” in the House of Commons.

+She said: “Increasing the fee cap has not been an easy decision, but I want to be crystal clear that this will not cost graduates more each month as they start to repay their loans.

+“Universities are responsible for managing their own finances and must act to remain sustainable.
+But members across this House will agree that it is no use keeping tuition fees down for future students if the universities are not there for them to attend.”

 The move is likely to provoke backlash as Sir Keir Starmer promised to abolish university tuition fees entirely when he stood to be Labour leader in 2020.

-He said Labour would come up with a “fairer solution” if it formed the next government.

-Meanwhile, Labour’s 2024 general election manifesto says the current “higher education funding settlement does not work for the taxpayer, universities, staff, or students”.
+Meanwhile, the party’s 2024 general election manifesto says the current “higher education funding settlement does not work for the taxpayer, universities, staff, or students”.

 “Labour will act to create a secure future for higher education and the opportunities it creates across the UK”, it adds.